koloideal/Argenta/CONTRIBUTING.md

     ```bash
     pip install -e .[dev]
     ```
-5. Set up the pre-commit hooks to automatically check your code for style and quality before you commit.
-    ```bash
-    pre-commit install
-    ```
-6. Create a new branch for your feature or bug fix.
+5. Create a new branch for your feature or bug fix.
 Use a descriptive name, like `fix/login-bug` or `feat/new-widget`.
     ```bash
     git checkout -b your-new-branch-name
     ```
-7. Make your changes!
+6. Make your changes!
 Write your code, and don't forget to add or update tests for your changes.
-8. Run the test suite to ensure everything is working correctly.
+7. Run the test suite to ensure everything is working correctly.
     ```bash
-    pytest
+    python -m pytest tests
     ```
-9. Commit your changes following our commit message styleguide and push them to your fork.
+8. Commit your changes following our commit message styleguide and push them to your fork.
     ```bash
     git add .
     git commit -m "feat(widget): add the new super widget"
     git push origin your-new-branch-name
     ```
-10. Open a Pull Request from your forked branch to the `main` branch of the official Argenta repository.
+9. Open a Pull Request from your forked branch to the `main` branch of the official Argenta repository.
 Provide a clear description of the problem and your solution.
 Include the relevant issue number if applicable.

 ### Improving The Documentation

 Good documentation is crucial for any project.
 We use Sphinx to generate our documentation from source files located in the `docs/` directory.
 We welcome any improvements, from fixing a simple typo to writing a whole new section.

+	We support documentation in two languages: Russian and English

 To improve the documentation, you can follow a similar workflow as for code contributions: